Troubluson/Dungeon-Crawler-/Meeting-notes.md

 3. Oskar: Start working on the map structure, add rooms that you can walk between and change how the rooms generate.
 4. Mikael: Implement a check that checks if tile is walkable before allowing characters to move.
 Implement cooldowns for shooting and a dash function.

+# Meeting 29.11.2021 11::15
+Started meeting with discussing a lot of problems we have had while working with git.
+Talked through some game structure implementations.
+**Participants**:
+1. Jonas
+2. Oskar
+3. Henrik
+4. Mikael

+## Summary of works
+1. Jonas
+   Implemented two diffrent monsters.
+One seeking monster which attacks the player and one randomly moving monster.

+2. Mikael
+   Implemented a dash ability that might need to change.
+Done research on the best way to Implement cooldowns.
+Still a bit confused.

+3. Henrik
+   Done a lot of house keeping.
+Implemented a working wall collision detection.
+Gottten doxygen working.

+4. Oskar
+   Started working on map and how the player walks from one room to another.
+Worked on a death function and on power ups.
+Fine tuned some sprites.

+## Challenges

+1. Henrik had a lot of struggles with interfaces.
+Jonas computer experiences a bug where the monsters spawn in the wrong location.
+We all struggled with our code beeing too messy and having duplicated code.

+## Actions
+1. Starting documation to keep track of the growing project (extra meeting to go through how we will do this), members getting a more familiar overlook on the existing code.

+## Project status
+We have most of the crucial game features are now implemented but we are now struggling with time and our code being a little messy.
+Next step is to make our player able to enter and exit rooms.
+Then we soon have a quite playable game.
+We are still lacking in documentation and testing.

+### TODOs
+1. Jonas: Make one more monster class.
+Help henrik with developing powerups.
+Develop some AI types for the monsters.
+2. Henrik: Find a test framework.
+Continue developing weapons, powerups and collsions.
+Maybe look into some UI stuff.
+3. Oskar: Make player able to walk from room to a diffrent room.
+4. Mikael: Make the cooldown work.
+Help with AI development.
+Maybe start working on a leveling up system.